Tim Holtz's Die-Cutting Machine

 How much is the Vagabond, Tim Holtz's die-cutting machine?

-We believe that the recommended retail price in the USA is $249.99, but have seen it advertised for as little as $199.99.
+We believe that the initial recommended retail price in the USA was $249.99, but we had seen it advertised for as little as $199.99.
+A quick check in September 2013, some three years after the launch, revealed a wide variety of prices, with a maximum of $299.99.

 Subscribe to